Glendale Fish & Wildlife Area

 Montgomery, IN 47558

-Glendale Fish & Wildlife Area is dedicated to providing quality hunting and fishing opportunities while maintaining 8,060 acres of land and over 1,400 acres of lakes and impoundments.
+Glendale Fish & Wildlife Area is dedicated to providing quality outdoor recreational opportunities while maintaining 8,060 acres of land and more than 1,400 acres of lakes and impoundments.

-Acquisition of the land which comprises the property began in 1956, and land purchases were made through the 1960s.
+Acquisition of the land for this property began in 1956, and land purchases were made through the 1960s.
 Several minor purchases were made in the 1970s.
 The construction of the dam that formed Dogwood Lake began in 1963 and was completed in 1965.
 The lake was renovated in 1978 and restocked with fish in 1979.
-Average depth of Dogwood Lake is eight feet.
+Average depth of Dogwood Lake is 8 feet.

-Most revenues used in land acquisition, development, operation and maintenance of the property are derived from the sale of hunting, fishing and trapping licenses.
+Most revenues used in land acquisition, development, operation, and maintenance of the property are derived from the sale of hunting, fishing and trapping licenses.
 Funds are also received from the federal Pittman-Robertson and Dingell-Johnson programs to aid fish and wildlife restoration.
-These funds are derived from taxes levied on sport hunting and fishing equipment.
-Indiana hunters and fishermen are proud to provide this property for the enjoyment of all people.
+These funds are derived from taxes levied on sport hunting, shooting, and fishing equipment.
+Indiana hunters and anglers are proud to provide this property for the enjoyment of all people.

 - Glendale Fish & Wildlife Area provides over 1,400 acres of available water, including 22 ponds and Dogwood Lake.

-- No check-in is required for fishing.
+- Check-in is required.
 Some areas including Dogwood Lake are restricted or closed during waterfowl seasons.
 Ask at headquarters for restrictions.

 - Primary species include catfish, crappie, bluegill, redear and largemouth bass.

 - Dove Hollow Marsh, Dogwood Lake and the White River have concrete boat ramps.
 Big Piney, Horseshoe Pond Redwing Pond and Wren Pond have gravel boat ramps.